brightmart/text_classification/README.md

 -------------------------------------------------------------------------
 the purpose of this repository is to explore text classification methods in NLP with deep learning.

-##### Update:
+#### Update:

-1. <a href='https://github.com/brightmart/bert_language_understanding'>Google's BERT achieved new state of art result on

-more than 10 tasks in NLP using pre-train in language model then fine-tuning. check BERT for language understanding here
+1. Google's BERT achieved new state of art result on more than 10 tasks in NLP using pre-train in language model then

+fine-tuning. <a href='https://github.com/brightmart/bert_language_understanding'>Pre-train TexCNN: idea from BERT for

-with running code and data set</a>
+language understanding with running code and data set</a>

-2. if you want to try a model now, you can go to folder 'a02_TextCNN', run 'python -u p7_TextCNN_train.py', it will use

-sample data to train a model, and print loss and F1 score periodically.

-##### Introduction
+#### Introduction
 it has all kinds of baseline models for text classification.

 it also support for multi-label classification where multi labels associate with an sentence or document.